ainandoo/ainandoo/README.md

 - R -> statistics, data analysis
 - Python, PHP -> scripting, blogging

-Currently also learning IoT and data science during spare time.
+Also learning IoT and data science during spare time.

 I'm open for any new opportunities and challenges like: